beckf/vc-adp-sync/README.md

 ![Alt text](screenshots/adp-vc-logo.png?raw=true "Logo")

 ## ADP VCSync
 This is the beginning of Veracross to ADP Sync using respective API's and PyQT.
+The goal is to sync demographic information stored in Veracross with ADP Payroll.
+Employees are matched by their Veracross PersonPK stored in both systems.

-PyQT was selected for it's portability between MacOS and Windows.
+PyQT was selected for it's portability between both MacOS and Windows.

 ## Quick start to development
 1) Install Python >= 3.6.5 from Python.org